craigwatson/puppet-bitcoind/README.md

 ## Usage

-To specify an RPC user/password, disable the wallet functionality, set an allowed RPC IP address and SSL key/cert:
+To use the Bitcoin Classic fork, specify an RPC user/password and disable wallet functionality:

     class { 'bitcoind':
       disablewallet              => true,
       rpcallowip                 => ['123.456.789.100'],
       rpcuser                    => 'oliver'
-      rpcpassword                => 'youvegottopickapocketortwoboys',
+      rpcpassword                => 'youvegottopickapocketortwo',
-      rpcssl                     => true,
+      use_bitcoin_classic        => true,
-      rpcsslcertificatechainfile => '/path/to/certificate.pem',
-      rpcsslprivatekeyfile       => '/path/to/private.key',
     }

 ## Reference